seg/tutorials-2017/FWI_adjoint_modeling/FWIpart2.md

 	stencil_v = Eq(v.backward, solve(pde, v.backward)[0])
 ```

 Just as for the forward wave-equation, `stencil_v` defines the update for the adjoint wavefield of a single time step.
-The only difference is that, while the forward modeling propagator goes forward in time, the adjoint propagator goes backward in time (initial time conditions for the forward propagator turn into final time conditions for the adjoint propagator) and corresponds to the expression:
+The only difference is that, while the forward modeling propagator goes forward in time, the adjoint propagator goes backwards in time, since the initial time conditions for the forward propagator turn into final time conditions for the adjoint propagator.
+As for the forward stencil, we can write out the corresponding discrete expression for the update of the adjoint wavefield:

 {>>Role of ``\text{time}`` unclear.
 It just to be an integer index but I am not longer sure.
 Was also an issue in paper 1.
 Add what interval it runs on.<<}{>>MLOU: \text{time} interval added, it follows Devito indexing naming convention<<}